gboeing/ppd534/modules/readme.md

 ## How to launch a Jupyter notebook lecture

-You have two options.
-The first (Docker) is preferred.
-If you have trouble with the first option, you can fallback on the second option, which is easier but has significant limitations.
+Make sure you've completed the initial [software setup](../software/readme.md) instructions.
+You have two options to launch a Jupyter notebook lecture.
+Option 1 (Docker) is preferred.
+If you have trouble with option 1, you can fallback on option 2, which is easier but has significant limitations.

 ### Option 1: Docker

-First, make sure you've completed the initial [software setup](../software/readme.md) instructions.
-Then, when you come into class each day, before the lecture begins, do the following steps (takes <1 minute):
+When you come into class each day, before the lecture begins, do the following steps (takes <1 minute):

-  - Open a terminal window, change directories to the `ppd534` folder on your desktop
+  - Open a terminal, change directories to the `ppd534` folder on your desktop
-  - Run `git pull` to bring your local version of the course files up to date with the server
+  - In the terminal, run `git pull` to bring your local version of the course files up to date with the server
-  - Launch JupyterLab via Docker:
+  - Start the course's Docker container by running the OS-specific command below in your terminal:
      - On *Windows*, run `docker run --rm -it -p 8888:8888 -v "%cd%":/home/jovyan/work gboeing/ppd534:latest`
      - On *Mac*, run `docker run --rm -it -p 8888:8888 -v "$PWD":/home/jovyan/work gboeing/ppd534:latest`
   - In your web browser, visit http://localhost:8888